LiyaNova/LiyaNova/README.md

 My name is **Yuliya Filimonova**, but you can call me **Liya** 😊!
 I'm a junior IOS developer, interested in web development and UI design.
-Here you may find my practice and projects in Swift, HTML, CSS...
+Here you may find my practice and projects.

 #### SwiftProjects: